kscalelabs/rdme-docs/docs/Getting Started/first-steps-with-robot.md

 ---
-title: First steps with robot
+title: First steps with your robot
 excerpt: >-
   The starting place for all example code to get up and running using Zeroth or K-Bots.